Quantum corrections to a finite temperature BIon: Corrected Thermodynamics for the BIon

-In Fig.\,\ref{fig2}, we plot the corrected entropy as a function of $\sigma_{0}$ for ${\bar{T}}\geq0.5$, i.e. $\sigma_{min}=0.25$.
+In Fig. \ref{fig2}, we plot the corrected entropy as a function of $\sigma_{0}$ for ${\bar{T}}\geq0.5$, i.e. $\sigma_{min}=0.25$.
 In this case, we see that there exists a critical $\sigma_{c}$ for each of the plots, and when the value of $\sigma_{0}$ is less than the value of $\sigma_{c}$, the corrected entropy is larger than the uncorrected one.
 Whereas, when $\sigma_{0}>\sigma_{c}$, the corrected entropy is less.
-However, the critical points depend on the temperature, for instance, in the case when ${\bar{T}}=0.5$, i.e. in Fig.\,\ref{fig2}(a), we notice that $\sigma_{c}\approx0.7$, while in Fig.\,\ref{fig2}(b), i.e. for ${\bar{T}}\approx1$, $\sigma_{c}\approx1.6$.
+However, the critical points depend on the temperature, for instance, in the case when ${\bar{T}}=0.5$, i.e. in Fig. \ref{fig2}(a), we notice that $\sigma_{c}\approx0.7$, while in Fig. \ref{fig2}(b), i.e. for ${\bar{T}}\approx1$, $\sigma_{c}\approx1.6$.
 We should note that the region compatible with our assumption is $\sigma_{0}>1$.
-Fig.\,\ref{fig3} demonstrates the behavior of the entropy with respect to $\gamma$, which is the coefficient that determines the amount of correction that is imposed into the system.
+Fig.\,\ref{fig3} demonstrates the behavior of the entropy with respect to $\gamma$, which is the coefficient that determines the amount of corrections on the system.
 By choosing ${\bar{T}}\geq1$, we can see that the entropy is a decreasing function of $\gamma$ for $\sigma_{0}=2$, while it is an increasing function of $\gamma$ for $\sigma_{0}=1$.
-It means that for the small throat (smaller than $\sigma_{c}$), the effect of the thermal fluctuation is to increase the entropy which may yield more stability to the system with maximum value of the entropy.
-On the other hand, a bigger throat may render the instability to the system.
+It means that for the small throat (smaller than $\sigma_{c}$), the thermal fluctuation increase the entropy, which may yield more stability to the system, with maximum value of the entropy.
+On the other hand, a bigger throat may make the system unstable.

 The logarithmic correction also modifies the internal energy and the specific heat.
 Let us analyze the effects for the modification of the internal energy first, which we compute as follows

 We can perform a graphical analysis similar to the entropy to give similar results.
 However, we focus only on the behavior of the internal energy with the variation of the parameter $\gamma$.
 Fig. \ref{fig4} shows that, although the variation of the internal energy is smaller with the logarithmic corrections, however, the slope of the increasing or decreasing functions depends on the value of the temperature and the radius of the throat, as expected.
 For larger radius, the entropy is decreased due to the thermal fluctuations, while for the smaller radius the entropy is increased.
 Let us now see the effects on the specific heat.
 The exact expression of the corrected specific heat is given by